10 Things To Check Before Booking A Vacation Rental Condo On Maui

 #9 Hidden fees

 When you receive your quote, ask if it already includes the following: cleaning fee (should be fixed per stay), Hawaiian GET and TAT taxes (on base rental rate), and resort fee (some resorts charge this to the guest upon arrival!).
-Some owners also charge for the following: Wi-Fi fee, parking fee, A/C fee, fee if paying by credit card, laundry fee, tennis court fee, pool fee, cancellation fee.
+Some owners also charge for the following: Wi-Fi fee, parking fee, A/C fee, fee if paying by credit card, laundry fee, tennis court fee, pool fee.
 Check that the final quote is indeed final, and that you will not have to pay for anything on-island.

 Also some owners will require that you buy from them a non-refundable damage protection insurance.
 You should instead purchase your own travel insurance, and opt for the owner to keep a refundable damage deposit or keep your credit card on file for damages.